babangsund/babangsund.com/src/blog/relay_local_state_management_2.md

 });
 ```

-We're using `commitLocalUpdate` to alter Relay internal records.
+We're using `commitLocalUpdate` to alter Relay's internal records.

 `getRoot()` gives us the root `Query` record, and `getLinkedRecord` returns the record we're looking to update.
 On the `settings` record, we toggle the value of `isDrawerOpen` by using `setValue`.

 ### Put it in the header!